ARMmbed/mbed-os-tools/docs/QUICKSTART.md

     Note: ```rtc_auto``` is the same name which we are using in test case C/C++ source code via macro: ```MBED_HOSTTEST_SELECT(rtc_auto);```.

+4. (Re)install mbed-host-tests module using ```python setup.py install``` command in cloned mbed-host-tests directory.
+  * Note: mbed-host-tests package should be installed on your system and any change will take place only if you reinstall package with your changes.

-4. Use mbed-greenta to determine your platform's yotta target name (e.g. ```frdm-k64f-gcc```) using:
+5. Use mbed-greenta to determine your platform's yotta target name (e.g. ```frdm-k64f-gcc```) using:
  ```
  $ mbedgt --config
  ```

-5. Use mbed-greenta to build test cases and execute them on target:
+6. Use mbed-greenta to build test cases and execute them on target:
   ```
   $ mbedgt --target=frdm-k64f-gcc
   ```